altoshicoin/altcoin/doc/tor.md

-# TOR SUPPORT IN LITECOIN
+# TOR SUPPORT IN ALTCOIN

 It is possible to run Altcoin Core as a Tor onion service, and connect to such services.